matthewGrinde/stunning-doodle/proposal.md

 ## Problem Description

 Book stores are confusing for new students and can seem like mazes.
-The are large and filled with a large number of different books for an equally large number of classes.
-This program will store the location of the books in the store along with other pertinent information about the text book useing a hash table.
-The user can search for a certian book using the program and recieve the location and info about the requested book.
+They are large and filled with a large number of different books for an equally large number of classes.
+This program will store the location of the books in the store along with other pertinent information about the text book using a hash table.
+The user can search for a certain book using the program and recieve the location and info about the requested book.

 ## Questions to answer for Exercise #2